-SIMAP's stochastic model was used to quantify the probability of exposure to the sea surface and inwater and probability of shoreline contact from the hypothetical spill scenario.
+SIMAP's stochastic model was used to quantify the probability of exposure to the sea surface and in-water and probability of shoreline contact from the hypothetical spill scenario.

-Each simulation was configured with the same spill information (i.e. spill volume, duration and oil type) except for start the time and date.
-This approach ensures that the predicted transport and weathering of an oil slick is subject to a wide range of current and wind conditions.
+Each simulation was configured with the same spill information (i.e. spill volume, duration and oil type) except for the start time and date.
+This approach ensures that the predicted transport and weathering of an oil slick is subject to a wide range of possible current and wind conditions.